jianyangqt/gctb_doc/md/5SummaryBayesianAlphabet.md

 Although possible to create genome-wide LD matrices in GCTB, we recommend to only calculate matrices for each chromosome.
 The following is the basic execution of GCTB LD matrix calculation.
-The `/ldm` subdirectory has example BASH scripts to perform this on a HPC system.
+The `ldm` subdirectory has example BASH scripts to perform this on a HPC system.
 N.B. the HPC commands may not be compatible with your HPC scheduler and will require alteration.